ibm-cloud-docs/vpc/vsi_is_create_instance.md

 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.
 2. Click **Create** and enter the information that is in Table 1.
 3. Click **Create virtual server instance** when you are ready to provision.

-Using an existing volume to create a virtual server instance is a beta feature that is available for evaluation and testing purposes.
-{: beta}

 | Field | Value |
 |-------|-------|